system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 This guide will explain how to remove the CPU Cooler, clean the CPU of thermal paste, and reapply a new coat.

-**WARNING: DO NOT use your Thelio without thermal paste.** Running the machine without Thermal Paste could result in overheating, system shutdowns and possibly damage to the internal components.
+**WARNING: DO NOT use your Thelio without thermal paste.** Running the machine without thermal paste could result in overheating, system shutdowns and possibly damage to the internal components.

 ## Remove the CPU Thermal Paste